TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-operator.md

 {{< note success >}}
 **Obtain a license key**

 Starting from Tyk Operator v1.0, a license key is required to use the Tyk Operator.
-[Sign up here](https://tyk.io/sign-up), and choose “Get in touch” to receive a guided evaluation of the Tyk Operator and your temporary license.
+Prospects can obtain a license by using our [contact form](https://tyk.io/contact/).
+For existing customers, please reach out to your account manager directly.
+If you're unsure who to contact, you can also use the contact form and our team will guide you accordingly.
 {{< /note >}}

 {{< button_left href="https://tyk.io/sign-up" color="green" content="Free Trial" >}}